 It is crucial to check daily migration reports during the one-time Microsoft Office 365 migration to ensure the migration progresses as planned.
 Check for the accuracy and speed of the migration in daily reports to ensure the project progresses as per the planned timeline.

-Another benefit of checking regular migration reports is it helps your team identify any loopholes (e.g., certain files going into conflict) and quickly have them resolved.
+Another benefit of checking regular migration reports is it helps your team identify any loopholes (e.g., certain files going into conflict) and quickly have them resolved by the migration team.

 5. Migrate Incremental Changes via Delta Migration